 - A robust full web interface: Asus’s web user interface is one of my favorites.
 It’s intuitive and allows for in-depth customization.
 But the interface can be overwhelming for novice users.

 - Helpful Asus mobile app: Alternatively, users can use the Asus mobile app to manage and set up their router.
 It’s a well-designed app with decent access to the router.
-You can also turn on the Dynamic DNS-based remote access without having to have an account with Asus.
+You can also turn on the Dynamic DNS-based remote access without having to have a login account with Asus.

 - AiProtection: This feature includes a free-for-life real-time online protection powered by Trend Micro and a decent Parental Control engine.
 I’ve used AiProtection for years, with many different routers, and it proved to be quite useful.
 Parental Control, on the other hand, could use some improvement as the way Asus define categories for web-filtering is a bit vague.